 - A few days later, the problem is resolved.
 Occasionally the formally irritated consumer will now extol the virtues of EspressoBiz's renewed commitment to quality service.
 Life goes on happily.

-This forum is young and it wasn't until now that I've bothered mentioning rules.
 With luck, there will be infrequent need for moderators.
 Although I believe service disputes are best handled offline, if they do spill into the forums, Team HB will not intervene as long as it remains civil and it's evident that the parties are working towards mutually acceptable closure.

 In addition to the above recommendations, we are weighing alternative means of balancing the consumers' right to express dissatisfaction against the vendors' concerns that their name will be indelibly sullied online.
 For example: